What Is The Difference Between Yoga And Meditation?

 Pratyahara is a method by which a practitioner withdraws his senses from the outer world which helps them to start looking inward.
 This is a crucial step before Dharana, and after Pranayama when you have energized your body.

 In this method, you learn to avoid distraction by the information gathered by your 5 senses.
-For example, ignoring the smell of coffee, or the melodic tune of Pink Floyd song playing at the background not letting you focus on the task at hand.
+For example, ignoring the smell of coffee, or the melodic tune of Pink Floyd song playing in the background not letting you focus on the task at hand.

 Once you have mastered the practice of Pratyahara, withdrawal of senses is complete, you come to the stage of Dharana, which in simple terms means focus.
 It is the one-pointed concentration, fixing one’s attention at one thought or one object, which could be the focus on breath, bodily sensation, mantras, etc.